nimakam/universal-identity-site/roadmap.md

 ## ☀️ Pre-seed

-In this stage organization starts the work of proving out the Universal Identity protocol and seed apps. current stage estimated to last 6-12 months.
+In this stage organization starts the work of proving out the Universal Identity protocol and seed apps.
+Current stage estimated to last 6-12 months.

 <!-- ### UID protocol V0.0.2